-For those of us who like to plan ahead you may already be thinking about where to see in the New Year at the end of 2014.
-Maybe some of the coverage from Edinburgh’s Hogmanay has made you consider Edinburgh for the next New Year celebrations – I certainly had the time of my life and am sure you will too.
+For those of us who like to plan ahead you may already be thinking about where to see in the New Year.
+Maybe some of the coverage from Edinburgh’s Hogmanay has made you consider Edinburgh for the next New Year celebrations?
+I certainly had the time of my life and am sure you will too.
 Below are a few of the insider tips I picked up whilst celebrating my first Hogmanay that you may like to bear in mind if/when you make it there.

 Stay Indoors Until At Least 9pm